Wally Fawkes

 After emigrating with his family to Britain from Canada when he was 7 years old, he taught himself the clarinet, and first joined a revivalist jazz band with George Webb in 1944.
 He later created a new, more mainstream band with friend Humphrey Lyttelton, and it soon became one of the leading British jazz bands of the 1950s.

 Fawkes also achieved success illustrating cartoons under the pen name "Trog".
 His most notable work in this business was Flook, a comic strip which ran in The Daily Mail newspaper from 1949 to 1984.
 Initially aimed at children, the strip evolved over time into a gentle satire of British politics.
 When Flook ended he continued to illustrate until failing eyesight forced him to retire in 2005 at age 81, leaving him to concentrate solely on his clarinet playing.

 Early life

-On 21 June 1924, Fawkes was born Walter Ernest Pearsall in Vancouver, British Columbia, Canada.
+Fawkes was born on 21 June 1924, as Walter Ernest Pearsall in Vancouver, British Columbia.
 His father, Douglas Pearsall, was a Canadian railway clerk whom his mother, Mabel (née Ainsley), later left for Charles Fawkes, a British printer.
 Mabel took her children with Charles to Britain in 1931.

 Enthused by comic books from a young age, Fawkes left school at 14 with a scholarship to study at Sidcup Art School, although he later left after 18 months due to financial restraints.
 On the outbreak of the Second World War, Fawkes was first employed painting camouflage on factory roofs to hide them from enemy bombing.
 A bout of pleurisy made Fawkes unfit for service and he was instead employed by the Coal Commission to work on maps of coal seams.